inspiredcancercare/IOTOX-ACU-prediction/main.md

 	Online supplementary materials and code repository
-# Pragmatic Machine learning algorithms offer robust and interpretable predictions of 90-day unplanned acute care use for cancer immunotherapy patients
+# Machine learning algorithms using routinely collected clinical data offer robust and interpretable predictions of 90-day unplanned acute care use for cancer immunotherapy

 Table of contents
 =================